w3f/polkadot-wiki-old/docs/polkadot/learn/parachains.md

 ## What is a parachain?

-Parachains take their name from the concept of "parallelized" chains which share in the security of the Polkadot relay chain.
-Parachains are _validatable, globally-coherent dynamic data-structures_ which can connect into the Polkadot network and although most commonly will resemble independent blockchains, there is no specific need for them to be blockchain in nature.
+Parachains take their name from the concept of "parallelized" chains which are connected to and share in the security of the Polkadot relay-chain.
+Parachains are validatable, globally-coherent dynamic data-structures.
+Most commonly they will resemble blockchains but there is no specific need for them to be blockchain in nature.

+The only constraints on what type of logic can be implemented for a parachain is that must be able to be bundled in a proof (known as a Proof-of-Verification block) and submitted to validators to be checked.

 Rob Habermeier, a co-founder of Polkadot, [described parachains in the following way](https://medium.com/polkadot-network/polkadot-the-parachain-3808040a769a):